Getting a wheelchair after spinal cord injury can definitely be overwhelming.

 The severity and level of your spinal cord injury are going to determine whether you even need a wheelchair, what type of wheelchair is ideal for your abilities, and if additional accessories are necessary.

 For example, individuals with high-level spinal cord injuries may not be able to fully control their arms.
-Some may be able to operate a power wheelchair, while others will need a caregiver to push them around in a transport wheelchair.
+Some may be able to operate a power wheelchair, while others will need a caregiver to push them around in a wheelchair.

-Individuals with thoracic, lumbar, or sacral spinal cord injuries will have full control of their upper limbs and should be able to operate a manual wheelchair.
+Individuals with thoracic, lumbar, or sacral spinal cord injuries will have partial to full control of their upper limbs and should be able to operate a manual wheelchair.
 However, thoracic spinal cord injury patients may not have very much trunk control and will need to make sure to utilize seat molds or orthotics for support.